bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/00-welcome.md

 ## Feedback

 Feedback is integral to how we approach training both during and after the course.
-In particular, we use informal and structured feedback activities during the course to ensure we tailor the pace and content appropriately for the attendees and feedback after the course to help us improve our training for the future.
+In particular, we use feedback during the course to ensure we tailor the pace and content appropriately for the attendees and feedback after the course to help us improve our training for the future.

-You will be issued with red and green "stickies" (or shown how to use their virtual equivalent for online courses) to allow you give the instructor and helpers quick visual feedback on how you are getting on with the pace and the content of the course.
-If you are comfortable with the pace/content then you should place your green sticky on the back of your laptop; if you are stuck, have questions, or are struggling with the pace/content then you should place the red sticky on the back of your laptop and a helper will come and speak to you.
-The instructor may also ask you to use the stickies in other, specific situations.

-At the lunch break (and end of days for multi-day courses) we will also run a quick feedback activity to gauge how the course is matching onto attendees requirements.
-Instructors and helpers will review this feedback over lunch (or overnight) and provide a summary of what we found at the start of the next session and, potentially, how the upcoming material/schedule will be changed to address the feedback.
+At the end of each day we will also run a quick feedback activity to gauge how the course is matching onto attendees requirements.

 Finally, you will be provided with the opportunity to provide feedback on the course after it has finished.
 We welcome all this feedback, both good and bad,